Daniel Berlind

 Have a thorough screening process – Conduct background and credit checks on potential tenants to identify any potential red flags.

 Verify employment and income – Make sure potential tenants have a stable source of income and can afford the rent.
+Check out our guide on verifying employment for questions to ask prospective renters.

 Be clear about expectations – Set clear expectations in the lease agreement, including rules around noise, pets, and property maintenance.